 GE CLAS Core courses are numbered below the 3000 level and often below 2000.
 Some courses approved for the program have prerequisites, but the prerequisites must also be approved GE Core courses.
 1000-2000 level courses are generally appropriate for first-year students.
 2000-2999 level courses are generally appropriate for second-year students.
 Because part of the program's goal is to help students transition to UI and "to learn how to learn," courses are not approved at the 3000 and above level; these courses are best suited for students well into the major and also allow graduate student enrollment.

-Some courses with more than one status are in different GE programs representing the changes made to GE requirements over the last ten years.
+Some courses with more than one status are exactly in different GE programs with different requirements depending on when the student entered UI.
 Students are held to the program in place during the year they entered UI, and these requirements appear on the student's degree audit.

-Departments only renumbering a CLAS Core course should first discuss the change with the CLAS Associate Dean to see whether or not a new application for Core status is required.
+Departments renumbering or renaming a CLAS Core course should first discuss the change with the CLAS Associate Dean to see whether or not a new proposal for Core status is required.

-A course may be offered in any mode and still maintain its GE status, including being offered as a face-to-face large lecture or as a small discussion course or even as an online course or in a hybrid format.
-All modes however, must show that they are comparable and consistent to each other and fulfill the CLAS Core outcomes and policies as well as the content expected by the department or area offering the course.
+A GE course may be offered in any mode and still maintain its GE status, including being offered as a face-to-face large lecture or as a small discussion course or even as an online course or in a hybrid format.
+All modes, however, must show that they are comparable and consistent to each other and fulfill the CLAS Core outcomes; use the required course attributes; and uphold the related GE policies.

-Ordinarily, teaching assistants are assigned to teach sections of courses when it is not only desirable but necessary to keep the class size small—for instance, in elementary language instruction classes and in Rhetoric, Interpretation of Literature, and in lab or discussion components of lecture courses, for example.
+Teaching assistants are assigned to teach sections of courses when it is not only desirable but necessary to keep the class size small—for instance, in elementary language instruction classes and in Rhetoric, Interpretation of Literature, and in lab or discussion components of lecture courses, for example.

-When teaching assistants are used in these courses, the department has a special responsibility to ensure comparability of goals, substance, quality, and grading in all sections of the course.
+When teaching assistants are involved with these courses, the department has a special responsibility to oversee the consistency of methods, outcomes, and content in the related sections taught by teaching assistants.
 The efforts of all instructors in multiple-section courses must be coordinated by the faculty who also must ensure that teaching assistants are adequately mentored and supervised.